Love and Freindship: Synopsis

 In an exchange of letters, Isabel asks Laura to share her life story with Isabel's daughter Marianne, suggesting that at fifty-five years of age, Laura is now safe from the travails of love.
 Laura bristles a little at this reference to her age but agrees to write to Marianne to convey useful life lessons.

 In her initial letters, Laura recounts her youth living happily with her parents.
-Her peaceful existence, however, was disrupted when a handsome young man named Edward Lindsey arrived at their door one evening.
-Edward immediately proposed marriage, and she accepted immediately.
+Her peaceful existence, however, is disrupted when a handsome young man named Edward Lindsey arrives at their door one evening.
+Edward immediately proposes marriage, and she accepts immediately.

-Edward was the son of a baronet who was supposed to marry someone else, but he deliberately disobeyed his father's wishes.
-At first, the marriage was happy.
+Edward is the son of a baronet and is supposed to marry someone else, but he deliberately disobeys his father's wishes.
+At first, the marriage is happy.

-The couple then visited Edward's friends, Augustus and Sophia, who also defied their parents to marry.
-Augustus had stolen money from his father before eloping with Sophia, but at the time of the visit, were broke and in substantial debt.
+The couple then visits Edward's friends, Augustus and Sophia, who also defied their parents to marry.
+Augustus had stolen money from his father before eloping with Sophia, but at the time of the visit, they are broke and in substantial debt.
 Laura and Sophia became instant friends, attracted to one another because both were creatures of sensibility, demonstrated by their fainting together on a sofa.

 Laura further explains that Augustus was arrested for his unpaid debts.
-Edward left to help his friend but did not return.
-Laura and Sophia decided to flee to escape debt.
-They briefly traveled to London seeking Augustus, but Sophia felt that she could not see him in distress, so they moved on to Scotland, hoping for assistance from Sophia’s relatives.
+Edward leaves to help his friend but does not return.
+Laura and Sophia decide to flee to escape debt.
+They briefly travel to London seeking Augustus, but Sophia feels that she could not see him in distress, so they move on to Scotland, hoping for assistance from Sophia’s relatives.

-At an inn, the women encounter the elderly Lord St. Clair, whom Laura senses was her grandfather.
-Lord St. Clair acknowledged both Laura and Sophia as his long-lost granddaughters from different daughters.
-Two young men also appeared and were recognized as additional grandchildren.
-Lord St. Clair gave each grandchild money and left immediately.
+At an inn, the women encounter the elderly Lord St. Clair, who Laura senses is her grandfather.
+Lord St. Clair acknowledges both Laura and Sophia as his long-lost granddaughters from different daughters.
+Two young men also appear and are recognized as additional grandchildren.
+Lord St. Clair gives each grandchild money and leaves immediately.

-Laura and Sophia again fainted, and when they woke up, the male grandchildren were gone.
-They continued to the home of Sophia's cousin, Macdonald, where they tried to breakup his daughter Janetta's engagement because he lacked the qualities of a hero of sensibility; they convinced her to elope with Captain M'Kenzie instead, even though he seems to be merely a fortune-hunter.
+Laura and Sophia again faint, and when they wake up, the male grandchildren are gone.
+They continue to the home of Sophia's cousin, Macdonald, where they try to break up his daughter Janetta's engagement because her intended lacks the qualities of a hero of sensibility; they convinced her to elope with Captain M'Kenzie instead, even though he seems to be merely a fortune-hunter.

-Laura and Sophia decided to steal from Macdonald.
-When they were caught, they told him about the elopement of his daughter, and he kicked them out of his house.
-After they walked some distance, they saw a carriage accident, and the victims were Edward and Augustus.
-Edward briefly regained consciousness and died.
-Sophia continually fainted in horror, and died from the cold that she contracted from the dew.
+Laura and Sophia decide to steal from Macdonald.
+When they are caught, they tell him about the elopement of his daughter, and he kicks them out of his house.
+After they walk some distance, they see a carriage accident, and the victims are Edward and Augustus.
+Edward briefly regains consciousness and dies.
+Sophia continually faints in horror, and dies from the cold that she contracted from the dew.